RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 (manual-control-structure-hooks)=
-## Python Files
+## Hooks Directory

-In addition to declarative configurations in YAML files, you can also include Python files in the control center directory.
+In addition to YAML files,
+you can also include Python modules in the control center directory.
 These act as hooks to [dynamically generate custom configurations and files](#cc-hooks) during control center synchronization events.
 They must be added to a subdirectory named `hooks` at the root of the control center directory.
-For each type of hook, {{ ccc.name }} looks for a specific file in this directory.
+For each type of hook, |{{ ccc.name }}| looks for a specific file in this directory.
-Before running your hooks, {{ ccc.name }} will also look for a `requirements.txt` file in the `hooks` directory, and install the specified packages using `pip` if found.
+Before running your hooks, |{{ ccc.name }}| will also look for a `requirements.txt` file in the `hooks` directory, and will install the specified packages using `pip` if found.
 Note that in contrast to the YAML files, the `hooks` directory and its constituent files must be exactly named and located as described here.